External Ids for MNDA Gene

 GeneCards Summary for MNDA Gene

 MNDA (Myeloid Cell Nuclear Differentiation Antigen) is a Protein Coding gene.
-Diseases associated with MNDA include chronic lymphocytic leukemia.
-Among its related pathways are Apoptosis and Autophagy and Lymphocyte Signaling.
+Diseases associated with MNDA include diffuse scleroderma and limited scleroderma.
+Among its related pathways are NF-kappaB Signaling and Apoptosis and Autophagy.
 An important paralog of this gene is IFI16.

 UniProtKB/Swiss-Prot for MNDA Gene